AzumattDev/FastLink/README.md

 > # Update Information (Latest listed first)
 > ### v1.2.0
 > - Add compatibility for 0.211.7
+> - You can specify if a server is crossplay or not.
+This will show the crossplay's "Shuffle" icon.
+Please note, this is not fully supported at this time.
+I am adding in anticipation of when Crossplay in Vanilla is stable.
+>   - Updated the example file to show this.
+Parameter is `iscrossplay: true`
 > ### v1.1.0
 > - Added ability to still prompt for the password.
 This is for servers that have a password but don't want to store it in the config file.
 Requested by ALo#8803 in [my discord](https://discord.gg/pdHgy6Bsng)
 > - Make the GUI disappear as soon as the loading screen shows.
 It was bothering some people.